10 Fun Free Things to do in Pensacola

 Get ready to kick back and laugh with your friends and family, as you make s’mores around a campfire.
 Shoulder season (Fall-Spring) is prime time for camping, thanks to cooler weather and festive events.
 The average temperature is in the 70s during the day, which is perfect for taking a fun family hike, exploring, kayaking, or casting a fishing line.

 The Pensacola Bay Area offers some great camping sites, and we'd like to share them with you.

 It’s the kind of bar people say they’re going to quit their job and open.
 No frills, just open air, cold brew, and all the guests are barefoot and still salty.
 Yep, the Pensacola Beach RV Resort has its own Tiki Bar, a public hotspot with its toes in Santa Rosa Sound.
 You can boat up, paddle up or saunter over from your RV and get refreshed.

 Located in the heart of Pensacola Beach, the RV park has full amenities.
 Each site also comes with its own picnic table with an available gas grill.
-Complimentary beach chairs and umbrellas accent the beach life, while a clubhouse with amenities such as washer and dryers, a meeting area and a Tiki Store to cover those last-minute supplies.
+Complimentary beach chairs and umbrellas accent the beach life, while a clubhouse with amenities such as washers and dryers, a meeting area, and a Tiki Store to cover those last-minute supplies.

 Don’t have an RV?
 The Pensacola Beach RV Resort has three rentals: ranging from the simple Tiki Room to the Tiki Hut Hideaway and the luxury-esque Tiki Suite.